Cerenia/cerenia.github.io/README.md

 - This process will require creating and restoring from backups.
 To store the backups, your smartphone will need some free storage space (at least 2x as much as your Signal data is using).
 - dataloss may occur if the backup process is not done carefully.
 - if you have registration lock enabled, you MUST know your PIN before attempting to transfer your data or you may lock yourself out of your account for a week.
 If you don't know your PIN, disable registration lock and optionally reenable it while carefully saving your PIN.
+- if you have been using Signal together with a linked desktop application, it may take a while until you can relink the desktop application.
+Messages exchanged while the desktop was not linked will not synchronize, but you will not loose your history if you follow the instructions.
 - telemetry data will be sent to researchers (TODO: not yet part of the APK)

 ## **Ressources**